 - Refuse the liability carriers' requests to control the flow of information that might undermine your claim

-- Arrange and supervise your statement, or coach you ahead of time on what to say or not say
+- Arrange and supervise your statement, or coach you ahead of time on what not to say

 - Have additional conversations with your insurance company to encourage them to cover your medical bills and auto repairs